MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 - Asynchronous (Recommended): push mode, in which Azure DevOps awaits for the Azure Function / REST API implementation to call back into Azure DevOps with a stage access decision
 - Synchronous: poll mode, in which Azure DevOps periodically calls the Azure Function / REST API to get a stage access decision

+In the rest of this guide, we'll refer to Azure Function / REST API Checks as simply checks.

-## When to Use Asynchronous vs Synchronous Azure Function / REST API Checks
+## When to Use Asynchronous vs Synchronous Checks

 The recommended way to use checks is in asynchronous mode, because it offers you the highest level of control over the check logic and provides the best Azure Pipelines scalability.
 In general, all synchronous checks can be implemented using the asynchronous checks mode, as well.